top of page

 The Romance of Brora

 I have played golf for as long as I can remember and always thought that I had a pretty good idea of what the game was all about.
-One trip to Brora was enough to turn all of my illusions well and truly on their head.

 We arrived at Brora at the beginning of autumn 2018.
 It was one of the final destinations of a whirlwind two week trip of a lifetime in which we were lucky to sample some of the very best golf that Scotland, and indeed the world, had to offer.